-This is a description of the End-of-Cycle flow that completes the Cycle and handles rewards and enforces the consensus
+This describes the End-of-Cycle flow that completes the Cycle, handles rewards, and enforces the consensus.

 - 1.Sets the boolean Consensus.ShouldEmitInitiateChange to true

-Note that only one validator can make this call successfully so the 1st one succeeds and all others fail.
+Note that only one validator can make this call successfully, so the 1st one succeeds, and all others fail.
 But it’s ok because those are 0-gas transactions.
-So actually the validator who is the next one to validate a block is the one who is successful in making those calls.
+So actually, the validator who is the next one to validate a block is the one who successfully makes those calls.

 - 1.The above calls emit the following events:

-- 2.The bridge oracles fuseoracle-initiate-change and fuseoracle-rewarded-on-cycle are responsible for listening to above events.
+- 2.The bridge oracles fuseoracle-initiate-change and fuseoracle-rewarded-on-cycle are responsible for listening to the above events.

-- 3.Those oracles should run on all validators and call submitSignature on the HomeBridgeNativeToErc contract in fuse network - each validator should submit the signature for each of the oracles (events).
+- 3.Those oracles should run on all validators and call submitSignature on the HomeBridgeNativeToErc contract in the Fuse network - each validator should submit the signature for each oracle (events).

-- 4.Once enough validators have submitted their signatures (majority of the current validators), an event CollectedSignatures is emitted by the home bridge (again one event for each one of the previous events in section 4).
+- 4.Once enough validators have submitted their signatures (most current validators), the home bridge emits an event called CollectedSignatures (again, one event for each of the previous events in section 4).

-- 5.The bridge oracle fuseoracle-collected-sigantures is responsible for listening to the CollectedSignature events and all validators should get it.
-The validator responsible for transmitting the transaction to mainnet is actually the last one to submit the signature in section 7 and its address is part of the event details so other validator oracles “know” it’s not their turn and skip the event.
-If a validator is down or out of money or infura is deaf - the next one in line (in the ValidatorSet) is responsible for transmitting to mainnet.
+- 5.The bridge oracle fuseoracle-collected-sigantures is responsible for listening to the CollectedSignature events, and all validators should get it.
+The validator responsible for transmitting the transaction to the mainnet is the last one to submit the signature in section 7, and its address is part of the event details.
+Hence, other validator oracles “know” it’s not their turn and skip the event.
+If a validator is down or out of money or infura is dead - the next one in line (in the ValidatorSet) is responsible for transmitting to the mainnet.

-- 6.Eventually on mainnet we are supposed to see two transactions to the ForeignBridgeNativeToErc each cycle - one updating the new validators and one minting the fuse tokens which were created during this cycle on fuse.
+- 6.Eventually, on the mainnet, we are supposed to see two transactions to the ForeignBridgeNativeToErc each cycle - one updating the new validators and one minting the fuse tokens created during this cycle on Fuse.